dashingsoft/pyarmor/docs/questions.rst

 Upgrading
 ---------

+**If we buy version 8 license, is it compatible with earlier versions like 6.7.2?**

+  No. Pyarmor 8 license can't be used with earlier versions, it may report HTTP 401 error or some unknown errors.

 **Can we obfuscate our codebase with the same level as current? (we are obfuscating our code using super plus mode ("--advanced 5").
 Is that available on PyArmor Basic?**